jasonDeichert/ResumeSummarizer/README.md

 Open source resume summarizer using OpenAI API

+You will need your own OpenAI API Key.
+Set the environment variable "OPENAI_API_KEY" to your open API key.

 First few goals:

 1. Parse .docx and pdf files to extract text content